 On October 13, 2015, The New York Times reported that a former internal auditor at BofI filed an action against BofI alleging widespread misconduct at the Company, including by BofI’s Chief Executive Officer, defendant Gregory Garrabrants, who allegedly abused his powerful position at the Company for personal gain.
 Numerous other former BofI employees have also provided accounts of serious wrongdoing at BofI.

 The case is Houston Municipal Employees Pension System v.
 BofI Holding, Inc., et al., No. 3:15-cv-02324 (S.D.
 Cal.).
 A copy of the consolidated amended complaint is available here.

 If you would like more information about the litigation, or have information relevant to the lawsuit, please use the form below or contact Richard Texier of Lieff Cabraser toll-free at 1-800-541-7358 or at email@example.com.

 Lieff Cabraser Heimann & Bernstein, LLP, with offices in San Francisco, New York, Nashville, and Seattle, is a nationally recognized law firm committed to advancing the rights of investors and promoting corporate responsibility.

 The National Law Journal has recognized Lieff Cabraser as one of the nation’s top plaintiffs’ law firms for fourteen years.
 In compiling the list, the National Law Journal examines recent verdicts and settlements and looked for firms “representing the best qualities of the plaintiffs’ bar and that demonstrated unusual dedication and creativity.”
-Best Lawyers and U.S. News have named Lieff Cabraser as a “Law Firm of the Year” for each year the publications have given this award to law firms.
+Best Lawyers and U.S. News named Lieff Cabraser as a “Law Firm of the Year” for 2016, and Benchmark Litigation included our firm in its 2016 “Top 10 Plaintiffs Firms” listing.